C2SM/c2sm.github.io/docs/models/icon/usage.md

 # compile ICON on compute-nodes
 srun -N 1 -c 12 --mem-per-cpu=20G spack install -v -j 12
 ```

-### Piz Daint
-Spack is used to build ICON.
-Please follow the steps below to set up Spack and build ICON.

-**1. Set up a Spack instance**

-To [set up a Spack instance :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#at-cscs-daint-tsa-balfrin){:target="_blank"}, ensure that you clone the repository using the Spack tag provided in the ICON repository at [config/cscs/SPACK_TAG_C2SM :material-open-in-new:](https://github.com/C2SM/icon/blob/main/config/cscs/SPACK_TAG_C2SM){:target="_blank"} and load it into your command line.

-**2. Build ICON**

-Refer to the official spack-c2sm documentation for [installing ICON using Spack :material-open-in-new:](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#icon){:target="_blank"}.

-After the first compilation, you need to create a `setting` file (the following example is for Piz Daint, please adapt the lines according to the machine you are using):

-=== "daint_gpu_nvhpc"
-    ```shell
-    # Get SPACK_TAG used on machine
-    SPACK_TAG=$(cat "config/cscs/SPACK_TAG_C2SM")
-    # Set the name of the environment, which should be equal to the builder
-    ENV_NAME=daint_gpu_nvhpc
-    # Load probtest environment (only needed if you want to run check files)
-    source /project/g110/icon/probtest/conda/miniconda/bin/activate probtest
-    # Ensure CDO is loaded on your machine
-    module load daint-gpu CDO
-    # Remove and create setting file with the following two commands
-    rm -f setting
-    ./config/cscs/create_sh_env $SPACK_TAG $ENV_NAME
-    ```

 ## Run test case
 In the *run* folder, you find many prepared test cases, which you can convert into run scripts.
 To generate the runscript of one of the experiment files, e.g. *mch_ch_lowres*, you can use the `make_runscripts` function.